-Collisionless Circuits#
+Amplitude-Based Circuits#

-This page contains documentation about the quantum circuits that make up the Collisionless Quantum Lattice Boltzmann Method (CQLBM) first described in [5] and later expanded in [6].
 At its core, the CQLBM algorithm manipulates the particle probability distribution in an amplitude-based encoding of the quantum state.
-This happens in several distinct steps:
+The End-to-end algorithms can be broken down into several distinct steps:

 Streaming circuits increment or decrement the position of particles in physical space through QFT-based streaming.